replane-dev/replane-javascript/README.md

   "timeout-ms": number;
 }

-const client = await createReplaneClient<Configs>({
+const configs = await createReplaneClient<Configs>({
   sdkKey: process.env.REPLANE_SDK_KEY!,
   baseUrl: "https://replane.my-host.com",
-  fallbackConfigs: {
+  fallbacks: {
-    "feature-flag": false, // Use false if fetch fails "max-connections": 10, // Use 10 if fetch fails "timeout-ms": undefined, // No fallback - client.getConfig('timeout-ms') will throw if the initial fetch failed },
+    "feature-flag": false, // Use false if fetch fails "max-connections": 10, // Use 10 if fetch fails "timeout-ms": 5000, // Use 5s if fetch fails
+  },
 });

 // If the initial fetch fails, fallback values are used
-// Once the client connects, it will receive realtime updates const maxConnections = client.getConfig("max-connections"); // 10 (or real value)
+// Once the configs client connects, it will receive realtime updates const maxConnections = configs.get("max-connections"); // 10 (or real value)
 ```

 ### Multiple projects